Battle of Hébuterne: French preparations

 An attack on Toutvent Farm, 3 km from Beaumont-Hamel was a secondary effort for the larger scheme.
 The Second Army could conduct the attack if Joffre allotted more ammunition; surplus heavy artillery was transferred to Lorraine front and Crapouillot mortars to the Tenth Army, which left the Second Army with sixty heavy guns for the attack; Castelnau asked for more ammunition to be sure of destroying the German fortifications.
 As the preliminaries were complete, the attack could begin in four days and on 24 May, Joffre approved the plan, granted the extra ammunition and another 24 Crapouillot mortars.
-French reconnaissance found no sign of German troop or artillery transfers from the 2nd Army, which had eleven German divisions opposite from Berles-au-Bois to the Oise, to the 6th Army at Arras.
+French reconnaissance found no sign of German troop or artillery transfers from the 2nd Army, which had eleven German divisions opposite, from Berles-au-Bois to the Oise, to the 6th Army at Arras.

-The Second Army comprised twelve divisions in the XIII, XIV and XI Corps and the independent 62nd, 56th and 86th divisions.
+The Second Army comprised twelve divisions in the XIII, XIV and XI Corps and the independent 62nd Division, 56th Division and the 86th Division.
 The I Cavalry Corps (Général Louis Conneau), with three divisions, was concentrated to the west of Amiens from 12 May.
 The 21st Division was withdrawn from the front line from 24 to 26 May and replaced by Territorial troops.
 On 29 May, Joffre transferred the 51st Division from the Fifth Army to the Second Army to permit Castelnau to commit all of the Second Army reserve if the Germans collapsed; the attack of the Tenth Army on Vimy Ridge was postponed because of poor weather until 7 June.
 Joffre moved a division of the Colonial Corps into the Second Army area, in case the attack was more successful than expected; Joffre also offered the 6th Division, which was in reserve behind the Tenth Army but Castelnau declined.